ryanwaits/idioma/ARCHITECTURE.md

-# OpenLocale Architecture
+# Idioma Architecture

 ## Overview

-OpenLocale follows a modular architecture with clear separation of concerns.
+Idioma follows a modular architecture with clear separation of concerns.
 The codebase is organized into distinct modules that handle specific responsibilities.

 ## Directory Structure